alloy-d/short/trapped.markdown

 His vision blurred.
 He felt the frustration on his face, welling up in his eyes and running down his cheeks.

+The room suddenly got darker, and he felt himself pressed to the ground by the sheer weight of the air around him.

+*She's fifty miles away,* he heard, *not thinking about you.*

+"Huh?"
+The voice was loud and deep, and it echoed from every direction.
+He looked around for its source.
+The red walls told him he was in the director's tower, but he could see nothing but empty space around him.

+*There's a reason you don't know what to do,* it continued. *There's nothing you* can *do.
+Stop whining and get over it.*

+"Hey!
+I---"

+*A human relationship requires two people, but it only takes one of them to call it off.
+It's not the first time you've encountered this asymmetry; you shouldn't be shocked by it.*

+He knew it was right, and he knew that the last time he had struggled with the issue, he had been resisting one of the wisest decisions he had ever seen made.

+"But this time it's different!" he yelled.
+"You're right; I was wrong the last time.
+But this time, *she*'s wrong!"

+*So?*

+"Huh?"

+*So what?
+Assume she* is *wrong---which might be a stretch; do I need to point out that you thought the same thing the last time?---what does that mean you should do about it?
+Can you change her mind?
+Can you prove to her that she's wrong?
+Can you prove that* anything's *right or wrong?*

+He opened his mouth to argue, but no words came.

+*And do you really think she's wrong?
+Look at yourself,* it prompted, *the guy she dumped for being more invested in the relationship than she wanted.
+Do you think she's wrong?
+Do you think your reaction is doing* anything *but testify to how* right *she is?*

+Silence.
+He was beat, and he knew it.
+Nonetheless, he didn't feel better.

+"So what about me?"
+He didn't know what else to say.

+*What about you?
+What kind of question is that?*

+He searched for a witty reply but found nothing before it continued.

+*You can't argue with numbers, right?
+Let me give you some.
+You've existed for twenty years, been self-aware for, say, the last fifteen of those, and reasonably mature for the last five.
+Know how much of that this was?
+Nothing.
+Less than a percent.
+You have a long history of getting along just fine without her.*

+"But I liked the person I was with her!"

+*Yeah?
+And?* You *decide who you are.
+Suggesting that your personal identity depends on anyone but you is ludicrous.
+All you're saying is that you've learned something about yourself.
+Great---now take that knowledge, use it, and move on.*

+"Move on?
+To where?"

+*It's not my place to decide that.
+I have near-infinite ability to help you make it happen*---he felt an immense weight upon him again, and this time he recognized it as the weight of a million threads of computation simultaneously starting and ending all around him---*but exactly what* it *is is up to you to figure out.*

+It paused. *You know you enjoyed doing meaningful things for her to make her happy.
+Maybe that idea is what matters, not the fact that it was for her.*

+He grunted, contemplating this.

+*Regardless,* it continued, *it's not useful to either of us to have you trapped in your own thoughts about an ended relationship.
+We can be something amazing, and one girl doesn't change that.*

+"You know," he said, hesitantly, "I agree."
+Then, "So... how do I get out of here?"

+*I think,* said the voice, with a bit of gentleness in its tone, *you won't have too much trouble with that now.*

+For a third time, he felt countless thoughts firing up around him, but this time their weight was too much.
+He blacked out, and hours later he awoke to the real sun shining through his real window.

+*Meaning and happiness,* he thought. *Maybe that is what matters, after all.*